viebel/blog.klipse.tech/_posts/2021-04-01-dop-challenges.md

 # Challenge #3: Add a piece of information

 **Challenge**: Write a function named `blockMember` that receives library data and an email address and returns a new version of library data **without altering the original version**, where the user with the given email is blocked.

+Remember that I am using a version of Lodash that, instead of mutating data in place, creates a new version.

 ~~~eval-js